drumnation/ai-context-generator/rules/code-coverage-task.md

   - Handling nested async operations
   - Error handling at multiple levels
   - Testing complex file tree structures
+- ✅ PerformanceService tests demonstrate proper patterns for:
+  - Memory usage tracking and monitoring
+  - Operation timing and profiling
+  - Error handling and cleanup
+  - Nested operation tracking
-- Next focus should be on MarkdownService or PerformanceService
+- Next focus should be on MarkdownService or container tests
-- Follow established patterns from FileService tests
+- Follow established patterns from FileService and PerformanceService tests
 - Use proper mocking for VS Code API
 - Consider setting up CI/CD for automated test runs